-How to Install JIRA
+Introduction to Install JIRA

-JIRA is a project tracking tool developed by an Australian Company named Atlassian Inc. It is a platform independent tool which means that it can be used with any operating system.
+JIRA is a project tracking tool developed by an Australian Company named Atlassian Inc. It is a platform-independent tool which means that it can be used with any operating system.
 It is basically a project management tool for software development useful in workflow management, process management, requirement management, task tracking, bug tracking and many more.
 Jira is not just powerful but also nonparallel to many advanced online solutions for self-honed project management.
 It is used by development and technical support teams to get more amount of work done in the set time frame.
 An important point here to know is that Jira is a web application which means that it can run centrally on a server.
-Different users can, therefore, interact with it through web browsers on any computer that are on the same network.
+Therefore, different users can interact with it through web browsers on any computer that are on the same network.
 JIRA is handy and is very much like a whiteboard in which you can visually keep a track of the status of all team members in various stages of a project.
 During the times when it can get really challenging to keep a check on how and where everyone in the team is with the project, Jira proves extremely useful.

-As you complete a task, you simply need to click and slide your responsibilities to certain sections(these can be In-progress, Completed, Not Started etc) of the board so that status of your own tasks and your team’s workflow is visually laid out to everyone in the team.
+As you complete a task, you simply need to click and slide your responsibilities to certain sections(these can be In-progress, Completed, Not Started etc.) of the board, so that status of your own tasks and your team’s workflow is visually laid out to everyone in the team.
 It thereby eliminates the need for constant emails and follow-ups on where each project is at and the status of the task assigned to every individual.
-Apart from this, the visual progress of everyone in real time keeps the productivity of the team high and agile based.
+Apart from this, the visual progress of everyone in real-time keeps the productivity of the team high and agile-based.

-JIRA is a multi-lingual tool so its content can be presented and translated into English, French, German, Japanese, and Spanish languages.
+JIRA is a multi-lingual tool, so its content can be presented and translated into English, French, German, Japanese, and Spanish languages.
 It is also available as a mobile application.
 It supports all the known internet browsers such as Chrome, IE, Mozilla, and Safari.
-Jira is a commercial product so in order to utilize JIRA services you need to buy a license.
+Jira is a commercial product, so in order to utilize JIRA services, you need to buy a license.
 However,30 days of free trial for unlimited users is available.